The 7 Best Vegan Shark Tank Pitches

 5 Mins Read

-Not all founders have walked away with a deal in place, but most have conceded that the exposure from a Shark Tank appearance did their companies no harm.
+Not all founders have walked away from Shark Tank with a deal in place, but most have conceded that the exposure from a Shark Tank appearance did their companies no harm.
 Chief amongst them is Deborah Torres, founder of Atlas Monroe, who turned down Mark Cuban’s offer of $1 million to buy her company outright.
+But deal or no deal, all of these pitches are worth a re-watch.

 1. Everything Legendary